 There are a number of exclusions to this type of benefit.
 While the exclusions are specific to the company that issues the policy, the general ones include the following;

-Another type of exclusion would be injury an athlete suffers while participating in a sporting event.
+Another type of exclusion would be the injury an athlete suffers while participating in a sporting event.
 Plus, most riders of this type will end once the person reaches 70 years of age.
 You will need to go over all the exclusions that an individual policy may carry before choosing it for your needs.

 Coverage for accidental death should be a consideration for those who face an increased risk during their daily lives.